busy-boys/coach-roach/README.md

 [![Deploy dokku](https://github.com/busy-boys/project-2/actions/workflows/main.yml/badge.svg?branch=main)](https://github.com/busy-boys/project-2/actions/workflows/main.yml)

+## Brances

+- main: this will be used the same as last project.
+This should be the working version with merges made to this branch when an issue/task is fixed/finished.
+- deploy: this is set to automatically update the server after a PR/merge to this branch.This will be done when we are happy with the state of main and we can then PR main over to deploy.
+This should help us avoid breaking changes from ending up on the live version of the site.

 ## Linting Setup

 I have included all the config files in the repo so you should just be able to: